LegalPhysics/Research/LinaKaisey/ClinicalPlacementNotes.md

 Human Dynamics Lab Approach: Personal Data Stores in a Personal Data Ecology (see WEF papers and Sandy's work and Brian's tech stuff w/ openPDS in GitHub repo).

+## Outreach and Service

+* Convening social events with Computational Legal community

+* Support with providing Google Hangout based "convening" and guidance to design phase / community building for "[ReEntryApp](http://legalhackathon.net/2014/02/10/federal-judge-aiken-calls-for-an-app-legal-hackers-answer/)" project.

-* Who:
+# Who:

+## Dazza Greenwood
+Dazza will act as the research initiative lead and provide day-to-day support and guidance for the Clinical Internship and on the activities and products.

+## Cam Kerry
-Dazza is Legal Supervisor from Media Lab for this Clinical Placement (who recommends credit or fail) Written evaluation of the student's work.
+Cam will act as attorney supervisor for this Clinical Placement (he will recommends credit or fail and provide a written evaluation of the student's work).

+## Ray Campbell
+Ray will act as research team reviewer from practicing industr/field work vantage point.
+Ray may also lead research study or other policy work items related to this clinical internship.

+## Lina
-Lina is Clinical Legal Intern from Harvard Law School
+Lina is the Clinical Legal Intern from Harvard Law School

+## (Professor Hymann?
+Berkman Professor?)
-Professor Hymann is the Harvard Law School Faculty Supervisor (who decides credit or fail)
+XX is the Harvard Law School Faculty Supervisor (who decides credit or fail)

 # When:

-Jan 29: Prelim Meeting (now!):
+## Jan 29: Prelim Meeting (now!):

+## Feb 8/9:

+- Agile Sprint via NY Legal Privacy Hack-a-Thon.

+ See: https://www.hackerleague.org/hackathons/data-privacy-legal-hackathon/wikipages/52bd7dba6cfb0c9145000004

-Feb 1: Kick-Off
+## Feb X: Kick-Off

 - Agreed statement of scope, schedule and products (ie the Policy Proposal and Comp Legal Sci Study)

 - Provision needed resources

- Feb 8/9: Agile Sprint via NY Legal Privacy Hack-a-Thon.
- **Version 0.1**
+ -  **Version 0.1** of Policy Paper

- See: https://www.hackerleague.org/hackathons/data-privacy-legal-hackathon/wikipages/52bd7dba6cfb0c9145000004
+## Feb XX:

- Feb 15: Presentation/Review/Feedback from Human Dynamics Team and Invited Others (HLS?
+- Presentation/Review/Feedback from Human Dynamics Team and Invited Others (HLS?
 Other?)

- **Version 0.2**
+- **Version 0.2** of Policy Paper

- March 1:
+## March 1:

+- Final Statement of Computatonal Legal Science Research Study Candidates

- March 15 - March 23: HLS Spring Break.
+## March 15 - March 23: HLS Spring Break.
 Woohoooo!

- April 1: Progress!
+## April 1:

+- More Progress! (milestones tbd)
- **Vesion 1.5 - 1.7ish**
+ **Vesion 1.5 - 1.7ish** of Policy Paper

- Interstitial Milestone Note: Month of April to Include Larger "Event" for More Engagement and Feedback April 15: Progress!
+ * Interstitial Milestone Note: Month of April to Include Larger "Event" for More Engagement and Feedback April 15: Progress!

+## April XX:

- April A Lot: Major Internal Review Cycle and Feedback Loop.
+- A Lot: Major Internal Review Cycle and Feedback Loop.
- **Version 0.9**
+ **Version 0.9** of Policy Paper

+## May 1 - 10ish:

- May 1: Launch "Party and Publishing of Products" **Version 1.0**
+**Launch: "Party and Publishing of Products"**

+* Ideally, complete a short term legal science study (eg w/existing data such as with bankruptcy) and/or conclude comitment, staffing, budget etc needed to conduct one of the proposed research studies to collect new data and analyze it.

+* **Version 1.0**  of Policy Paper